salamsajid/iota-starter-carsharing-android/README.md

 You can download and install the mobile app on iOS and Android mobile devices.
 For more information about deploying the iOS version of the mobile app, see [IBM IoT for Automotive - Mobility Starter Application mobile app for iOS](https://github.com/ibm-watson-iot/iota-starter-carsharing/blob/master/README.md).

 ### Server component
 The IoT for Automotive - Mobility Starter Application mobile app interacts with the server component.
 The server component provides the back-end car sharing and system monitoring service that provides more features for car-hire companies.
 By default, the mobile app connects to a test server that is provided by IBM.
-You can also choose to deploy your own server instance to IBM Bluemix and connect your mobile app to that instance instead of the test system.
+You can also choose to deploy your own server instance to IBM Cloud and connect your mobile app to that instance instead of the test system.
 For more information about deploying the car-sharing server component, see [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).

 ## Prerequisites